-- We also note that it appears Oexmann may have been arguing that he was not f receiving a uniform and equal assessment as compared to the other properties he presented.
-We interpret this as a challenge to the uniformity and equality of the assessment as mandated by I.C. § 6-1.1-2-2 and Article 10 of the Indiana Constitution.
-As the Tax Court has explained, "when a taxpaver challenges the uniformity and equality of his or her assessment one approach that he or she may adopt involves the presentation of assessment ratio studies, which compare the assessed values of properties within an assessing jurisdiction with objectively verifiable data, such as sales prices or market value-in-use appraisals."
+Constitution.
+As the Tax Court has explained, "when a taxpayer challenges the uniformity and equality of his or her assessment one approach that he or she may adopt involves the presentation of assessment ratio studies, which compare the assessed values of properties within an assessing jurisdiction with objectively verifiable data, such as sales prices or market value-in-use appraisals."
 Westfield Golf Practice Center v.
 Washington Twp.
 Assessor, 859 N.E.2d 396, 399 n.3 (Ind.
 Tax Ct.
 2007) (emphasis in original).
 Such studies, however, should be prepared according to professionally acceptable standards.
 Kemp v.
 State Bd. of Tax Comm'rs, 726 N.E.2d 395, 404 (Ind.
 Tax Ct.
 2000).
 They should also be based on a statistically reliable sample of properties that actually sold.
 Bishop v.
 State Bd. of Tax Comm'rs, 743 N.E.2d 810, 813 (Ind.
 Tax Ct.
 2001) (citing Southern Bell Tel. and Tel.
 Co. v.
 Markham, 632 So.2d 272, 276 (Fla.
 Dist.
 Co.
 App.
 1994)).
 But Oexmann did not demonstrate that he provided a statistically reliable sample of properties.
 And while he did have market data for the comparables (their sale prices) he had no such market data for the subject property as of the assessment date.
-For these reasons, he failed to make a prima facie case showing a lack of uniformity and equality in the assessment. - g) Finally, Oexmann argued that his property taxes have increased 50% in five years and that he has overpaid taxes compared to similar properties in the neighborhood.
+For these reasons, he failed to make a prima facie case showing a lack of uniformity and equality in the assessment.

+- h) Finally, Oexmann argued that his property taxes have increased 100% in three years while other properties have not.
 The Board has limited jurisdiction to hear disputes regarding property taxes.
 See Whetzel v.
 Dep't of Local Gov't Fin., 761 N.E.2d 904 (Ind.
 Tax Ct.
 2002) (holding that the Board's predecessor agency "was a creation of the Legislature and therefore only had those powers conferred by statute"); see also Morris v.
 Hamilton Cty.
 Assessor, 175 N.E.3d 875 (Ind.
 Tax Ct.
 2021).
 The Board has authority to hear challenges to the actions of assessing officials in regard to the assessed valuation of tangible property, property tax deductions, property tax exemptions, and property tax credits.
 I.C. § 6-1.5-4-1.
-To the extent Oexmann is asking for relief beyond these categories, we lack the authority to address his claims. - h) The Assessor offered market-based evidence in the form of the Murray appraisal, but Murray valued the property over 15 months after the relevant valuation date.
-For that reason, it is not reliable evidence of value for the 2022 assessment year.
-Nevertheless, because the Assessor conceded that the subject property was not worth more than the value from the Murray appraisal, we order the assessment reduced to that amount.
+To the extent Oexmann is asking for relief beyond these categories, we lack the authority to address his claims. - i) Neither party presented reliable, market-based evidence sufficient to support any value for the subject property.
+Thus, because the burden of proof has shifted under I.C. § 6-1.1-15-20, the prior year's assessment of \$36,500 is presumed to equal the subject property's true tax value.